-Phantom sensations usually don‘t require therapy, but patients should be aware of them, and communicate their experiences about them to their medical team.
+Phantom sensations is usually don‘t require therapy, but patients should be aware of them, and communicate their experiences about them to their medical team.

 Once you have recovered from surgery and are adapting to life with an amputation, you may discover that focusing solely on your physical recovery is not enough.

 During these times, you can turn to other resources, like family and friends, your spiritual beliefs and support groups.
-It will make things easier if you and your loved ones recognise that experiencing an intense range of emotions can be a natural part of the healing process.
+It will make things easier if you and your loved ones recognize that experiencing an intense range of emotions can be a natural part of the healing process.

 Psychological counselling can be a wonderful aid in your recovery process and help enhance the overall quality of your life.
 Maintaining an open and honest dialog with your support team is imperative to fostering your emotional well-being as well as your physical recovery.